VaibhavTiw/Stock-Price-Prediction/README.md

 # Stock Price Trend Prediction

-Created a Machine Learning model that uses Keras, Numpy, Pandas and yfinance to predict the trends in stock prices.
+Created a Machine Learning model that uses Keras, Numpy, Pandas and yfinance to predict the trends in stock prices. <br>
 Used Streamlit to deploy it as WebApp.